Skip to content

 sh

-ingestr ingest --source-uri 'gsheets://?credentials_path=/path/to/file.json' --source-table 'abcdxyz.Sheet1' --dest-uri duckdb:///gsheets.duckdb --dest-table 'gsheets.output'
+ingestr ingest --source-uri 'gsheets://?credentials_path=/path/to/file.json' --source-table 'fkdUQ2bjdNfUq2CA.Sheet1' --dest-uri duckdb:///gsheets.duckdb --dest-table 'dest.output'

-The result of this command will be a table in the `gsheets.duckdb` database.
+The result of this command will be a table in the gsheets.duckdb database.

 CAUTION